gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 GIT-FLOW, SAVIOUR OF THE WORLD
 ==============================

-Git-flow is a solution which can help with many of the enumerated problems.
+Git-flow [#gitflow1]_ is a software solution which can help with some of the enumerated problems.
 It is essentially gratuitous bureaucracy applied to software development.
 At the mere mention of bureaucracy most developers flee leaving a trail of screams and pulled out hair.
-However, git-flow automates that bureaucracy to the bare minimum, enforcing a practical guideline to develop.
+However, git-flow automates that bureaucracy to the bare minimum, enforcing a practical guideline [#gitflow2]_ to develop.
 Nothing from the points described below actually require git-flow; it is just a bunch of scripts to deal with the bureaucracy.

-Git-flow is well documented and has plenty of fans who have already documented how it works.
-These paper only highlights *why* it works, and how it solves the problems software developers have.
+Git-flow has a good base documentation and plenty of fans have extended it [#gitflow3]_.
+This paper only highlights *why* it works, and how it solves the problems software developers have.